FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/headersrules.md

 When you add a header match rule and response, this enables you to mock out what the response is to requests with these chosen header rules.

-After uploading the Mockdefinition to the server using the Orbital Designer, you can now generate a request with tools like Postman that will replicate the scenario.
-Setting the header to match the rule(s) that you have created, and receiving back the responses mocked out earlier.

 ### Creating a header match rule in the Orbital Designer